Last Updated on March 22, 2022.

 You can get the HyperX Quadcast here.

 Which one should you go for?

-I reviewed a couple USB mics already and there are two that stand out: The Audio-Technica AT2020+ USB, the ElGato Wave 3, and the Samson G-Track Pro.
+I reviewed a couple USB mics already and there are two that stand out: The Audio-Technica AT2020+ USB, the Elgato Wave 3, and the Samson G-Track Pro.

-The Elgato Wave 3 is a relatively new mic that was designed specifically for games since, similar to the Shure, it comes with included software designed to help you better control the signal (compression, limiter, it lets you manage and mix the level of different audio signals, such as music playing, the stream’s volume, mic volume, etc.).
+The Elgato Wave 3 is a relatively new mic that was designed specifically for gamers since, similar to the Shure, it comes with included software designed to help you better control the signal (compression, limiter, it lets you manage and mix the level of different audio signals, such as music playing, the stream’s volume, mic volume, etc.).

 The Samson G-Track Pro is an interesting alternative, mainly for guitarists and bassists since it features an instrument jack that lets you record both the microphone signal and the instrument signal to separate tracks, and you can even use it with amp simulation software with very low latency.